Diffusion along chains of normally hyperbolic cylinders: A reminder on twist and maps

 The following easy result on negatively tilted arcs is used several times in our constructions.

-\begin{lemma} Let $\Ga$ be an essential circle of $\bA$ which is the graph of a $\nu$-Lipshitz function $\ell:\T\to[0,1]$, and let $B$ be a $\nu$-ball centered on $\Ga$.
-Then for any $z\in\Ga^+\cap B$, there exists a negatively tilted arc emanating from $\Ga$ and ending at $z$, whose image is contained in $B$. \end{lemma}
+\begin{lemma} Let $\Ga$ be an essential circle of $\bA$ which is the graph of a $\nu$-Lipschitz function $\gamma:\T\to[0,1]$, and let $B$ be a $\nu$-ball centered on $\Ga$.
+Then for every $z\in\Ga^+\cap B$, there exists a negatively tilted arc emanating from $\Ga$ and ending at $z$, whose image is contained in $B$. \end{lemma}

 \begin{proof} Set $B=B_\th\times B_r$.
-Then since $B$ is a $\nu$-ball the graph of $\ell_{\vert B_\th}$ is contained in $B$.
+Then since $B$ is a $\nu$-ball the graph of $\gamma_{\vert B_\th}$ is contained in $B$.
 Given $z=(\th,r)\in \Ga^+\cap B$ and $\th_0\in B_\th$ with $\th_0<\th$ close enough to $\th$ so that

-and setting $z_0=\big(\th_0,\ell(\th_0)\big)$, the segment $[z_0,z]$ satisfies our requirements. \end{proof}
+and setting $z_0=\big(\th_0,\gamma(\th_0)\big)$, the segment $[z_0,z]$ satisfies our requirements. \end{proof}

 The proof of the following lemma is immediate.